-Store bought Sakura denbu is not cheap, in fact it quite expensive in the US though.
+Store-bought Sakura denbu is not cheap, in fact, it quite expensive in the US though.
 So I often buy fresh fillets and just process them in batch.
-You can store these fish flakes in air tight container in fridge for 1 to 2 weeks or even longer depend on how much dry the flakes are.
+You can store these fish flakes in an airtight container in the fridge for 1 to 2 weeks or even longer depend on how much dry the flakes are.

-The kids will enjoy these so much, so if you are concerned about the alcohol content, substitute with finely chop ginger, onion and rice vinegar.
-These would help remove the fishy smell, while leaving the good umami.
-Just make sure to strain out these solid bits before final drying steps.
+The kids will enjoy these so much, so if you are concerned about the alcohol content, substitute with finely chopped ginger, onion, and rice vinegar.
+These would help remove the fishy smell while leaving the good umami.
+Just make sure to strain out these solid bits before the final drying steps.

 For the fish, any type of oil-less white fish would work.
-This is to prevent the fish turning brown/gold so that when mix with red colorants, you can achieve a vibrant pink shade or any color of choice.
+This is to prevent the fish from turning brown/gold so that when mixing with red colorants, you can achieve a vibrant pink shade or any color of choice.
 Now if true color is not what you’re hard on, then any type of fish can be used, really.
 I often dry cod, tilapia, snapper…and salmon.
 Of course, with salmon, your final shade will be somewhat orange to maroon.
-Till, they look pretty though.
+Till they look pretty though.

 Sakura denbu – the cutest fish flakes for many bento, snacks & sushi toppings

 - 1 lb white fish fillet: cod, tilapia, halibut, bass, grouper…

 - 2 tsp minced white onion